7 Things Cat's Can't Stand (and How to Fix Them)

 5. Cats Hate Overly Aggressive Petting

-Fix it: Stick to safe zones like the head, cheeks, and neck.
-Watch their signals closely: a flicking tail or pinned ears = time to stop.
-Think short, gentle pets instead of a back massage.
+Fix it: Stick to safe zones like the cheeks, chin, and head.
+Watch for warning signs like tail flicking or flattened ears.
+Think short, gentle strokes instead of full-body rubdowns.

 6. Cats Hate Competition (Especially From Other Cats)